Rachel Lehen, Managing Director

 Lance heads up finance and strategy for the Company.
 He is the immediate past chairman of the Sleep Health Foundation New Zealand, member of the NZ Institute of Directors and an active business mentor with Business Mentors New Zealand.
 He is a board director on the 100,000 member global cycle-touring organisation, WarmShowers.org.
 His career stretches back 35 years, many in chief executive roles, in the hospitality, tourism and sport sectors.

 Llewellyn heads up marketing and automation at Fit for Duty.
 With a background in marketing, design and IT, working across a wide range of sectors both in New Zealand and overseas, his focus is to automate all parts of the business and help it become a truly “smart” enterprise.
-He also heads up all web, photography and design management for the company.
+He also heads up all web, photography, videography and design for the company.

 Dr. Stuart Jones graduated from Otago University in 1995.
 He spent his initial post-graduate years working at Dunedin Hospital before taking up a post as respiratory research fellow at the Dunedin School of Medicine.
 In 2003 he graduated with a PhD from Otago University.